 The Title and Preamble state the goals of the Treaty.
-Foremost is the encouragement and protection of investment.
+Foremost in the encouragement and protection of investment.
 Other goals include economic cooperation on investment issues; the stimulation of economic development; higher living standards; promotion of respect for internationally-recognized worker rights; and maintenance of health, safety, and environmental measures.
-While the Preamble does not impose binding obligations, its statement of goals may assist in interpreting the Treaty and in defining the scope of Party-to-Party consultation procedures pursuant to Article VIII.
-Similarly article titles have been added to the Treaty.
-These do not change the Treaty in any way but were added to facilitate its reading.
+While the Preamble does not impose binding obligations, its statement of goals may assist in interpreting the Treaty and in defining the scope of Party-to-Party consultations pursuant to Article VIII.